-Tax revenue generated in Scotland amounts to £60 billion, including oil revenue, but benefits from £73 billion in public spending.
-That means we get out £13 billion more than we put in.
+Tax revenue generated in Scotland amounts to about £62 billion, including North Sea oil revenue, but benefits from about £75 billion in public spending.
+That means we get out around £13 billion more than we put in.

 This system of sharing our resources means we are well-placed to tackle the problems of the future together, such as an ageing society, but gives the Scottish Parliament the freedom to make many financial decisions for itself.

 Scotland has two governments that are both responsible for different things.
 For example, foreign policy and international relations are reserved to the UK Government, but health and social services are devolved to the Scottish Government.

 When the UK Government increases funding for an area which is devolved, the Scottish Government receives extra funding too.
 For example, if the NHS in England gets a funding boost, the Scottish Government will also receive extra cash.

 Since 2016, the UK has committed more than £4.8 billion of additional funding for Scotland.